17 Pesky Travel, Dining and Shopping Fees and How to Avoid Them

 Typical amount: An average 27% of the ticket price, according to the Government Accountability Office

-Try buying tickets at the venue’s box office instead.
+Try buying tickets directly from the venue’s box office instead.
 It may be less convenient than purchasing tickets online, but you’ll likely pay less in fees.

 Late-payment fees